 #CureinFive Step 4: Join the New Myeloma Genomics Real World Data Study

 The HealthTree Foundation has launched a #CureinFive initiative for March, Myeloma Awareness Month.
-Step 4 of that initiative is to participate in and help fund research.
+In September, Blood Cancer Awareness Month, Step 4 of that initiative is to participate in and help fund research.

 #CureinFive Step 4: Join the New Myeloma Genomics and Other Studies

 Hastening our own myeloma cure means contributing to research.
 We need to contribute our experiences in order to help researchers create new hypotheses and identify new discoveries faster.
 In the HealthTree Cure Hub you can answer survey questions posed by myeloma researchers.
 You can also join studies.
 We provide the HealthTree Cure Hub services to the myeloma researchers for free because the traditional methods of research are slow and expensive.
 As always, our goal is a faster cure.

 Introducing the New HealthTree Myeloma Genetics Real World Data Study

 We know that all myeloma is not the same.
 Patients can have genetic deletions, additions and translocations that are known to be associated with specific risk (standard or high).
 In this new HealthTree Cure Hub study, we will be answering two important questions:

 - How are patients with specific myeloma genetics being treated in the real world?